I'm currently not in Switzerland, is it safe to travel to Geneva?

 We will review your particular situation and will get back to you within a period of 2 weeks.

-I am a newly admitted student, can I apply for financial assistance or the COVID-19 Special Aid if I have been adversely affected by the COVID-19 outbreak?
+I am a newly admitted student, can I apply for financial assistance or Special Aid if I have been adversely affected by the COVID-19 outbreak?
 I was not offered financial assistance originally.

-Can funding be requested during the Summer if students find they are unexpectedly required to stay in Geneva and/or unable to find a job?
+Can funding be requested during the vacation break if students find they are unexpectedly required to stay in Geneva and/or unable to find a job?

 Will refunds be made to students who are unable to do online based learning?

-Get in touch with your course professor and/or teaching assistant and ask for the sessions to be recorded and sent to you accordingly.
-If you have any technical problems following the online courses, please do not hesitate to contact the Service Desk either by email email@example.com or by phone +41 22 908 44 44 / option 1.
-If you have any additional issues related to this situation, contact firstname.lastname@example.org
+Get in touch with your course professor and/or teaching assistant and ask for the recorded session to sent to you if you are unable to access it from Moodle.
+If you have any technical problems following the online courses, please do not hesitate to contact the Service Desk either by email firstname.lastname@example.org or by phone +41 22 908 44 44 / option 1.
+If you have any additional issues related to this situation, contact email@example.com